Sunday, September 16, 2012

 Books and Films about Charles Beaumont:

 --The Work of Charles Beaumont: An Annotated Bibliography and Guide by William F. Nolan (Borgo Press, 1986; revised ed.
-1990). #6 in the Bibliographies of Moderns Authors series
+1990). #6 in the Bibliographies of Modern Authors series

 --Running From the Hunter: The Life and Works of Charles Beaumont by Lee Prosser (Borgo Press, 1996). #68 in The Milford Series: Popular Writers of Today